-9.3.4 Match Modifiers by (for template and copy format)
+9.3.4 Match Modifiers by

 Some Origin plot attributes can be modified by linking the attribute to a worksheet column of values.
 This entails creating a plot and then using controls in Plot Details to associate the plot attribute with the modifying column.
-You can map to a plot modifier by column Short Name, Long Name, Units, Comments, (built-in) Parameters or UserDefined parameters using the Match Modifier by (for template and copy format) option in Plot Details.

-For more information on use of datasets to modify plots, see:
+learn more information on use of datasets to modify plots, see:

 Copy Colormapping and Paste to Another Plot